dimagi/commcare-hq/README.md

     }
     ```

-## emit_custom_value
+## Emitting custom values
-Using the @emit_custom_value decorator you can yield a list where the second value in the
-list is the value you want to be emitted.
+Yield a list where the second value in the list is the value you want to be emitted.

 This is useful if you want to do more than just count events.
 Options for aggregation are:
   * count